 See the following page for a deeper dive into the issue and additional options:

-- In states that consider it an "Essential Health Benefit"
+- Bariatric coverage is required in states that consider it an "Essential Health Benefit"

 Obesity Screening & Counseling